Tyler-OBrien/personal_website/content/posts/2022/06/28/Building-an-Anycast-CDN/index.md

 ![BunnyCDN Test](bunnycdn-test.png)

-The location you are currently accessing this page from is:
+The Anycast location you hit is:

 {{< requestLocation >}}

 There is a ton of tools that can be used to try to optimize Anycast networks.
 RIPE Atlas is one of the best tools, measuring performance not just from a Datacenter to you, but from actual consumer ISPs, thanks to people who have set up probes of their own in all sorts of networks.